 A College built from the hopes and dreams of a young nation by inspired citizens who named it for a Revolutionary War hero.
 A pioneering institution that continues to reshape itself to best serve its educational and philosophical missions.

-Imagine, if you will, that it is the year 1821 and you are in the picturesque town of Easton, Pennsylvania, nestled in the forks of the Delaware and Lehigh rivers.
+Imagine, if you will, that it is 1824 and you are in the picturesque town of Easton, Pennsylvania, nestled in the forks of the Delaware and Lehigh rivers.
 The United States of America is still very young, and you can feel something in the very air around you; a richness of promise and opportunity.
 This feeling is mixed with a very real sense of urgency to act on it, to build a country worthy of such limitless bounty.

 It was in this historic atmosphere that an idealistic lawyer by the name of James Madison Porter was appointed attorney general of Northampton County, of which Easton is the county seat.
-His father, Andrew Porter, had been a general in the Revolutionary War, and the younger James was well familiar with how much his newfound freedoms had cost.
+His father, Andrew Porter, had served in the Revolutionary War, and the younger James was well familiar with how much his newfound freedoms had cost.
 In 1824, a few years after he received his appointment, a bustle of excitement overtook Philadelphia, a day’s journey to the south.
-The exceedingly popular Marquis de Lafayette, a French general whose success and inspired leadership in the Revolutionary War had made him a hero, had just concluded a momentous 24-state visit to the United States to celebrate the nation’s upcoming 50th anniversary.
+The exceedingly popular Marquis de Lafayette, a French general whose success and inspired leadership in the Revolutionary War had made him a hero, had just started a momentous 24-state visit to the United States to celebrate the nation’s upcoming 50th anniversary.

 David Bishop Skillman, class of 1913, recounts the conversation in his book, “The Biography of a College.”
 Upon hearing his surname, Lafayette said, “Porter, Porter, I remember that name.
 Any relation to Capt.
 Porter, whom I met at Brandywine?”